 “You as well!”
 Hikaru and I both reply in unison.
 I cannot help but chuckle at it.

 Once everything is illuminated, I notice how…sparse everything is.
-Another low table, and a dresser.
-A scroll on the wall bearing text I cannot read, and another image of the sun; I assume something devotional to Lady Sun.
-And something rather noticeable is missing.
+Another low table, a dresser, both made of a dark wood.
+A scroll on the wall bearing text I cannot read, and another image of the Sun; I assume something devotional to Lady Sun.
+And something rather noticeable is missing as well.

 “There is no bed?!”

 “It’s in here,” Hikaru says, opening the dresser.
-Inside is a large mattress and bed folded up.
+Inside is a large mattress folded up.

 “I remember this from when I was a child…our beds were also like this.”

-“I think everything sits in the ground everywhere.
-Well, except the sun and moon, and the clouds and stars, perhaps.”
+“I think everything sits on the ground everywhere.
+Well, except the Sun and Moon, and the clouds and Stars, perhaps.
+Sometimes birds—”

 “You know that is not what I mean—!”
 I reply, and he laughs.